LukasBombach/sblendid/packages/sblendid/README.md

 npm install @sblendid/sblendid @sblendid/adapter-node
 ```

+#### Platform support

-> In the future, Sblendid should support multiple platforms including React Native and WebBluetooth.
+Sblendid supports Linux, macOS and Windows.
+In the future, Sblendid should support other platforms
-> Hence, there is a separate package for for using Sblendid with Node so you can swap adapters for
-> using it on another platform.

-> Sblendid is written entirely in TypeScript and native code (thanks to
-> [Timeular](https://github.com/Timeular) for the native modules).
-It has a
-> Promise-based API and I try to keep a high test coverage of about > 98%.
+including React Native and WebBluetooth.
+Hence, you have to install the `@sblendid/adapter-node`
+package as a seperate dependency.

-> Sblendid works on macOS and Windows.<br>
+> Native modules for macOS and Windows are provided by [Timeular](https://github.com/Timeular)
-> It is not released yet, for `v1.0.0` Linux will be supported too.
+> (thanks!)

 ### Issues?
 Feature requests?
 Please file an issue!